boardgameio/boardgame.io/docs/turn-order.md

 ##### ANY

-This turn order passes the turn around in a round-robin.
-However, `actionPlayers` is set to all players at each turn.
+`actionPlayers` is set to all players while the turn stays fixed with one player.
+This allows every player in the game to make a move (in any order).

-This allows anybody to make a move.
-Common applications of this are to create phases where you want to elicit a response from all players in the game.
-The round-robin feature of this turn order is not useful in such cases.
+##### ANY_ONCE

+Similar to the above, but allows each player to make exactly one move.
+Also, the phase ends when all players have made their move.

+##### OTHERS

+Similar to `ANY`, but excludes the current player from the set of action players.

+##### OTHERS_ONCE

+Similar to the above, but allows each player to make exactly one move.
+Also, the phase ends when all (other) players have made their move.
+This is typically used in a phase where you would like to elicit a response from every other player in the game.
+For example, you might have a card which (when player) requires every other player in the game to discard a card.

 ### Interactive demos